 At the center of Emperor Xuanzong’s palace complex was an exotic menagerie of rhinoceroses, mongooses, ostriches, and parrots, collected as trade or tribute from the many foreign lands which felt the influence of China.
 Hundreds of horses were stabled there as well, the most magnificent examples of their species that could be found anywhere in the lands touched by China.
 Their saddle cloths were finely embroidered, their tack interwoven with gold and silver, their manes and tails braided through with jewelry of pearl and jade.
 They were trained to dance to “The Upturned Cup,” a good-time drinking song with several dozen verses, as they stood upon a three-tiered podium that was cleverly designed to make them look like they were floating in midair.
 Such was just one of the many spectacles of Tang China.

 This China was a shockingly cosmopolitan place in comparison with most of the ones that would come later.
 Restaurants serving foreign cuisine of every description clogged the streets of the capital, and the boutiques were stuffed with foreign fashions.
 Musicians on street corners played strange music from remote climes, while merchants sold wines that had been bottled 1000 miles (1600 kilometers) away.
 Stalls operated by Persians, Turks, Uyghurs, Indians, Koreans, and Arabs filled the bazaars.
 Zoroastrian temples and even a few Christian churches stood in Chang’an, the latter marking China’s first significant reckoning with the Abrahamic religions of the West.
-At this time, the emperor was happy to treat Christianity with bemused tolerance, as just one more imported curiosity to be gawked at.
+The emperor was happy to treat Christianity with bemused tolerance, as just one more imported curiosity to be gawked at.

 But Tang China had its share of native wonders as well.
 Chinese silk was more sumptuous than ever, and the homes of even those of relatively modest means were decorated with beautiful bone-white porcelain trinkets of every description.
 Porcelain itself was a fairly recent invention, being the ancient Chinese art of pottery taken to its acme.
 The material, hard and yet semi-translucent, was like nothing else in the world; small wonder that the Europeans of centuries later would go absolutely crazy for the stuff, would squander whole fortunes trying to figure out how on earth it was made.

 In comparison with this part of the world, the post-classical West was a sad specimen indeed.
 China’s Silk Road trade with the Byzantine Empire and with Europe dwindled to a trickle or less; it was hard to sell luxury goods to people without the money to pay for them.
 Whatever the West had once known about China — which had never been all that much — it largely forgot now, and the lands far to the east again became a subject for myth and feverishly mistaken speculation among Europeans.
 Meanwhile the Chinese spared nary a thought for Europe.
 Why should they?
 There were, after all, more interesting and vibrant places all around them.
 During this period at least, China’s traditional convictions about the innate superiority of its culture were somewhat justified.
-The locus of human civilization had shifted indubitably eastward — permanently, as far as anyone could know.

-The only civilization that actually was able to rival China on the world stage was one that had only recently sprung up on the Arab Peninsula and spread swiftly outward from there, driven by the messianic impulse of the new religion of Islam.
+The only civilization that was able to rival China on the world stage was one that had only recently sprung up on the Arab Peninsula and spread swiftly outward from there, driven by the messianic impulse of the new religion of Islam.
 These Muslim caliphates were pushing eastward into Central Asia at the same time that China was expanding westward.
 By the reign of Emperor Xuanzong, the vanguards of the world’s two superpowers had begun to bump into one another, and tensions were growing.

 In 751, a coalition of Muslim Arabs and Turks decided to put an end to what they saw as Chinese encroachments into their territory.
 They assembled an army, which met a Chinese force near the Talas River, in the modern nation of Kyrgyzstan.
 There followed the only battle in all of history between a Muslim empire and China — also the most westerly battle ever fought by a Chinese army.
 Our only remotely detailed report of it comes from the Chinese side, and is quite probably self-flattering.
 According to this account, the two armies fought one another to a bloody standstill for two full days, until a Turkish tribe that had agreed to join with the Chinese suddenly turned traitor and attacked their compatriots.
-After that, the Battle of Talas turned into a “crushing defeat” for the Chinese, as even their historians are forced to acknowledge in the end.
+After that, the Battle of Talas evolved into a “crushing defeat” for the Chinese, as even their historians are forced to acknowledge in the end.

 But it seems that the Muslims never seriously tried to pursue their advantage, nor did the Chinese seek revenge.
 These two imposing civilizations instead tacitly agreed to accept the current limits of their spheres of influence.
 The whole episode stands as one of those hidden fault lines in history.
 Had China won at Talas and kept pushing determinedly westward, the world as we know it today would look considerably different to say the least.
 Ditto, for that matter, if the Muslims had elected to keep pushing eastward after their victory.

-The turning point for the Tang dynasty, when its increase turned into decline, came soon after the Battle of Talas — in fact, when Emperor Xuanzong was still on the throne.
-The undoubtedly distorted traditional Chinese account blames it all on a woman, something that tends to happen quite a lot in Chinese historiography.
+The turning point for the Tang dynasty, when its increase lapsed into decline, came soon after the Battle of Talas — in fact, when Emperor Xuanzong was still on the throne.
+The traditional Chinese account blames it all on a woman, something that tends to happen quite a lot in Chinese historiography.
 The story goes that, after serving as a veritable model emperor during the first decades of his reign, Xuanzong became besotted with a concubine and fell into dissipation, neglecting all of his official duties.
-This created an opening for a steppe dweller turned courtier named An Lushan to say that Xuanzong had lost the Mandate of Heaven and to declare himself emperor in 755.
+This created an opening for a courtier named An Lushan to say that Xuanzong had lost the Mandate of Heaven and to declare himself emperor in 755.
 The civil war that followed cost millions of lives according to the traditional histories, but their claims about the degree of carnage are so extreme that it seems they almost have to be exaggerated.
 At any rate, An Lushan managed to conquer Chang’an itself and to hold it for several years, until in 762 Xuanzong retook the capital at last, thereby ending the war with a restoration of the imperial status quo.
 He died soon after, reportedly still filled with shame for the folly that had brought so much suffering upon his people.